Schluggi/codenames/README.md

 <a href="https://www.buymeacoffee.com/schluggi" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 I like the game cardboard game [codenames](https://en.wikipedia.org/wiki/Codenames_\(board_game\)) and now that COVID-19 is part of our life I have played a lot online with my friends on [this](https://www.horsepaste.com/) website.
 But I realized that I want to play codename pictures instead.
 So I've decided to create my own.

 # Features

 - Realtime online multiplayer
 - Multiple game modes:
-    - Codename classic (with words)
+    - Codename classic (multiple languages)
     - Codename pictures
-        - Does not include any images (for copyright reasons, but you can import your own)
+- Add your own images/words if you want to
 - Just like the codenames board game but online

 # Quickstart